Tyson Van Alfen

 recol

 This program dynamically resizes columns in Stata's data browser.
-It's annoying when you are trying to view your data and either the variable names or contents are truncated.
-Sure, you could manually determine the appropriate widths and format the affected variables each time.
-Or you could just run recol when needed.
+It's annoying when you are viewing your data and either the variable names or column contents are truncated.
+Sure, you could manually determine the appropriate widths and format the appropriate variables each time.
+Or you could just run recol.

 To install: